Patient Access Service Representative - Inpatient Admitting

 Serves as first point of contact for customers of TMC HealthCare; initiates the entry point for requested healthcare services and revenue management.
 Responsible for computerized patient scheduling, registration, and insurance authorization and/or benefits information for either ancillary or surgical procedures.
 Maintains and fosters effective public relations with patients and visitors.

-; adheres to and supports team members in exhibiting TMCH values of integrity, community, compassion, and dedication.
+Exhibits excellence in customer service through appropriate attitude and interaction with all patients, visitors and staff; adheres to and supports team members in exhibiting TMCH values of integrity, community, compassion, and dedication.

 Collects deposits or deductibles and advises patient or guarantor of insurance benefits and anticipated cost estimates; ensures that cash handling follows corporate policies.